abulka/abulka.github.io/content/projects/libraries/_index.md

 ## Relationship Manager

- A lightweight Object Database class for Python 3
+ A lightweight Object Database (no SQL used) class for Python 3

 https://pypi.org/project/relationship-manager/